Duval McKinney-Vento Program (DMVP)

 - To track homeless students

-- To provide awareness training to School Board staff, students, parents, and community agencies
+- To provide awareness training to district and school-based staff, students, parents, and community agencies

 - Assistance with school enrollment

 - Assistance with obtaining school records

 - Assistance with transportation to school, appointments, etc.

 - Assistance with obtaining appointments for medical examinations, immunizations, etc.